om2-ws22/website/_sources/docs/programming-toolkit.md

 ### Uninstall your old version

-To avoid compatibility problems with old versions of Anaconda, I recommend to uninstall Anaconda and install the latest version.
+To avoid compatibility problems with older versions of Anaconda, I recommend to uninstall Anaconda and install the latest version.

 #### Windows